chrisgrieser/pdf-annotation-extractor-alfred/README.md

 *Use the Alfred keyword `aconf` for the configuration of this workflow.*

 - The output format (PDF, Markdown, Clipboard, [Drafts](https://getdrafts.com/), or [Obsidian](https://obsidian.md/)).
 When selecting Markdown or Obsidian as output format, a YAML-Header with information from your BibTeX Library will be prepended.
-- Set whether citekeys should be entered manually or determined automatically via filename.
-The latter requires a filename beginning with the citekey, followed by an underscore: `{citekey}_{...}.pdf`.
-You can easily achieve such a filename pattern with via renaming rules of most reference managers, for example with the [ZotFile plugin for Zotero](http://zotfile.com/#renaming-rules) or the [AutoFile feature of BibDesk](https://bibdesk.sourceforge.io/manual/BibDeskHelp_77.html#SEC140).
 - In case you are the PDF is not part of your BibTeX Library (e.g., a manuscript from colleague), you can also choose to deactivate the usage of BibTeX metadata and citekeys.
 - The Obsidian destination must be a folder in your vault.
 - Select whether any annotations of the type `underlines` should be split off and moved to a second output instead (currently only Drafts is supported).